 A lot of community/group projects have been put on hold and you obviously can't volunteer abroad right now but there are still plenty of opportunities to volunteer online or to carry out solo tasks in your area.

 Charities such as Age UK, Mind, Refuge and Shout all need telephone or virtual volunteers during this challenging time.
 The NHS is asking for check-in-and-chat volunteering to support those at risk of loneliness during lockdown.

 Alternatively, you could collect shopping or medicines for vulnerable people in your community or volunteer as a delivery driver.

 To find out what you can do search Do-it from home.

 Having a second (or third) language under your belt can help you to stand out in a competitive jobs market.
 Business in all forms is increasingly international so mastering a well-used language such as Portuguese, Spanish, French or German will often give you an edge.

-The hard work and dedication that learning a new language entails is bound to impress employers.
+The hard work and dedication that learning a new language entails are bound to impress employers.

 There are plenty of online and auditory resources available to help you to become bilingual, as well as a number of apps.

 Don't neglect your CV just because you think there are no opportunities out there at the moment.
 When the time comes to apply for jobs, you'll wish you’d kept it up to date.